-For full details about how we handle your personal information, see our Athlete Privacy Statement available at <www.sportintegrity.gov.au>.
+For full details about how we handle your personal information, see our Athlete Privacy Statement.

 Why do we collect your personal information?

 Sport Integrity Australia collects your personal information to undertake a sample collection process.
 This is also known as drug testing and is part of doping control.